LouisMazel/maz-ui/apps/docs/docs/components/maz-dialog-confirm.md

 ---
-title: MazDialogPromise
+title: MazDialogConfirm
-description: MazDialogPromise is a standalone component that dialogs with the user to show important information and propose confirmation.
+description: MazDialogConfirm is a standalone component that dialogs with the user to show important information and propose confirmation.
 You should wait for this response with await.

 ---